Azure/acs-engine/docs/kubernetes-build-win-binaries.md

 ### Prerequisites
 * Azure Storage Account and Azure Storage Container to store Windows binaries
-* Access to [winnat.sys](https://blogs.technet.microsoft.com/virtualization/2016/05/25/windows-nat-winnat-capabilities-and-limitations/) stored in a storage container; at present Microsoft is not able to distribute winnat.sys.
+* Access to [winnat.sys](https://blogs.technet.microsoft.com/virtualization/2016/05/25/windows-nat-winnat-capabilities-and-limitations/) stored in a storage container.
+(WinNAT) is used to provide required NAT networking functionality for Windows containers that will be included in a future Windows image update.
 * Go development environment for cross-building

 ### Set Azure Storage credentials and Container name